-5.5.1 The Warwick District Local Plan sets strategic planning policy for the town centre (Figure 13).
+5.5.1 The Warwick District Local Plan sets strategic planning policy for the town centre (Figure 11).
 The RLSNDP does not seek to replace or duplicate this.
 The RLSNDP identifies a limited range of more detailed policies and actions to support strategic planning policy.
-Warwick District Council is also committed to the preparation of a comprehensive Area Action Plan for Royal Leamington Spa town centre during the lifetime of this Plan.
+Warwick District Council is also committed to the preparation of a comprehensive Area Action Plan for Royal Leamington Spa town centre.

-Policy RLS17 - Royal Learnington Spa Town Centre
+Policy RLS16 - Royal Learnington Spa Town Centre